 Do the benefits outweigh the challenges?
 Our best advice is to talk to someone who already works in this field.
 Ask them about their experience and how they would define the pros and cons of becoming an MOA.

 According to the Job Bank, the median wage for medical office administrators in Canada is $22 an hour, or around $46,000 a year.

 At the low end, some MOAs are making $16.75 an hour or $35,000 a year.
 At the high end, some MOAs are making $29.05 an hour--roughly $60,000 a year.

 As with most fields, your salary will increase with experience.

 Still need help deciding?

-Or click below to explore Herzing’s Medical Office Administration program, and see if this training is right for you.
+Or click below to explore Herzing’s MOA program and see if this training is right for you.
 We're here to help!